Jay28497/Blog-Project/README.md

 # Blog-Project

-This blog will be a multi-user blog, so you can think of it more as a company blog page, rather than  personal blog.
+This blog will be a multi-user blog, so you can think of it more as a company blog page, rather than a personal blog.

-This multi-user behavioue will be easily extendable to future project.
+This multi-user behavior will be easily extendable to a future project.

 Instruction: